Discover the best of Paris in 2 days with our definitive, carefully crafted Paris itinerary to make the most of your short time in the French capital.

 ‘A trip to Paris is the worst idea,’- said no one ever.

-Paris is always a good idea and whether you have just 2 days or a full week, you’ll be able to experience its elegance, glamour and that Parisian joie de vivre.
-While 2 days might not nearly be enough for a city like Paris, it certainly is enough time to break the ice and get a taste of what the French capital has to offer.
+Paris is always a good idea, and whether you have just 2 days or a full week, you’ll be able to experience its elegance, glamour, and that Parisian joie de vivre.
+While 2 days might not be nearly enough for a city like Paris, it certainly is enough time to break the ice and get a taste of what the French capital has to offer.

-With iconic landmarks, some of the best museums in the world, so much history, great food, amazing shopping and photography opportunities and much more, Paris is a city that really is difficult to beat.
-On a short trip to Paris in 2 days, you’ll be able to sample some of the best French food, see the iconic sights, wander some of the most beautiful and vibey neighbourhoods and see some world-class art.
+On a short trip to Paris in 2 days, you’ll be able to sample some of the best French food, see the iconic sights, wander some of the most beautiful and vibey neighbourhoods, and see some world-class art.

 Keep reading for my unique Paris in two days itinerary and make the most of your 48 hours in Paris.